Can you get genital herpes from a cold sore?

 Yes — it is possible to get genital herpes from oral sex.

 Genital herpes is caused by the herpes simplex virus (HSV).
-There are two types of herpes viruses — HSV-1 and HSV-2.
-Genital herpes is usually caused by HSV-2; oral herpes (cold sores) is usually caused by HSV-1.
+There are two types of herpes viruses, HSV-1 and HSV-2.
+Oral herpes (cold sores) is usually caused by HSV-1.

-However, genital herpes can also be caused by HSV-1.
-Someone with HSV-1 can transmit the virus through oral contact with another person's genitals, anus, or mouth, even if they don't have sores that are visible at the time.
+Someone with HSV-1 can spread the virus through oral sex, even if they don't have sores at the time.

 *Names have been changed to protect user privacy.